wjy4/AccessibleXperience/README.md

 Basic knowledge of HTML, CSS, and JavaScript.
 Web development environment (e.g., text editor, web browser).

-# Installation
-Clone the repository: git clone https://github.com/your/repository.git Navigate to the code templates directory: cd code-templates Open the desired template file in your preferred text editor.
 # Usage
 Choose a code template that aligns with the accessibility feature you want to implement.
 Follow the provided documentation and guidelines to integrate the code template into your web project.